 |Assets Under Management||Annual Fee|

 On the other hand, financial planning clients will likely pay a fixed fee of $2,500 and/or an hourly fee of $400 to $1,000.
 These rates are negotiable, but Twelve Points will describe your exact fee schedule in your financial planning agreement.
+Fees are typically negotiable.

 Similar to the aforementioned wrap-fee program, retirement plan advisory clients receive a negotiable, asset-based fee schedule.
 All annualized fees are split into quarterly charges, in advance, based on the market value of your assets on the last trading day of each quarter.